hyperledger/besu-docs/docs/Reference/API-Methods.md

 `result`:`object` - Account details:

 * `addressMap`:`object` - List of address hashes and account addresses.
-* `nextKey`:`data` - Hash of the next address if any addresses are left in the state, otherwise zero.
+* `nextKey`:`data` - Hash of the next address if any addresses remain in the state, otherwise zero.

 !!! example